 The following reanalysis datasets are available through NOAA's National Operational Model Archive and Distribution System (NOMADS).

-CFSv2 provides a global reanalysis (a best estimate of the observed state of the atmosphere), a global reforecast of past weather down to 0.5 degree horizontal resolution, and an operational, seasonal forecast of weather out to nine months.
+CFSR provides a global reanalysis (a best estimate of the observed state of the atmosphere) of past weather from January 1979 through March 2011 at a horizontal resolution of 0.5°.

 North American Regional Reanalysis (NARR)

 NARR is a regional reanalysis of North America containing temperatures, winds, moisture, soil data, and dozens of other parameters at 32 km horizontal resolution.

 Reanalysis-1 / Reanalysis-2 are two global reanalyses of atmospheric data spanning 1948/1979 to the present at a 2.5° horizontal resolution.